aijaz/blog/content/pages/about.md

 Citadel is where I learned how to work on fast-moving projects where requirements could change with little or no notice (due to external and market factors).
 I also learned the importance of the '3 AM test': My code would have to make sense to the on-call person who may be reading it for the first time at 3:00 am, having been woken up because, say, opening prices for London are not available.
 This is not the place for overly clever code, because if a sleepy coworker cannot understand it and modify it, he or she would be calling you up to fix it yourself.

 Most of our programs would write to one or more Sybase databases.
-At Citadel I became very proficient with SQL as well as managing and mantaining database connections in code.
+At Citadel I became very proficient with SQL as well as managing and maintaining database connections in code.

 ## President, ENoor Creations (1998 - 2005)